ilkkamtk/WSK/Week5/03-react-routing.md

     });
     ```

-    Then add the same path to the `basename` prop of the `Router` component in `App.tsx` by reading it from the config:
+    Then add the same path to the `basename` prop of the `Router` component in `App.jsx` by reading it from the config:

     ```jsx
     <Router basename={import.meta.env.BASE_URL}>